ibm-cloud-docs/openwhisk/pkg_composer.md

 ## Using other combinator definitions
 {: #combinator-def}
-See the documentation for Composer on Apache OpenWhisk ([JavaScript](https://github.com/apache/incubator-openwhisk-composer/blob/master/docs/COMBINATORS.md) or [Python 3](https://github.com/apache/incubator-openwhisk-composer-python/blob/master/docs/COMBINATORS.md)) for the full list of combinators definitions.
+See the documentation for Composer on Apache OpenWhisk ([JavaScript](https://github.com/apache/incubator-openwhisk-composer/blob/master/docs/COMBINATORS.md){: external} or [Python 3](https://github.com/apache/incubator-openwhisk-composer-python/blob/master/docs/COMBINATORS.md){: external}) for the full list of combinators definitions.